How (Not) to Speak of God: A Review

 I was given a chance to read Pete’s book a few months ago, and I think it is one of the best books about the church emerging to come out recently.
 As it says on the back, Pete’s book explores the philosophical and theological underpinnings of the emerging church movement.
 I think if anyone asks me what "I" think (I use the quotes because what "I" think Emergent is about may be vastly different than what "you" think it’s about) Emergent is about.
 One of the things I like best about this is that it speaks directly from Pete’s experience - coming from someone who has been involved in things from IKON to YWAM, and from backgrounds as diverse as the Pentecostal tradition and a strong penchant for the writings and theology of the Christian mystics.
 After I had spent an entire semester studying the theology of Pseudo-Dionysius [paper here], it was exciting to see someone incorporating some of his theology in ways that I had been thinking about during the course.

 The book is a wonderful balance between theology and philosophy and praxis.
 After developing what I believe to be some good philosophical & theologial foundations to Emergent, Pete shares how Ikon has incorporated these foundational concepts into their community life.
 Pete also has an incredible way with language, and you will be drawn into his world of language from the very beginning.
 I commend this book to anyone who is interesting in learning more about Emergent or the church emerging.
-If you’d like to give it a read, purchase it here.
-You should also look into the CD "Dubh" put out by IKON.

 Below, I want to highlight a few concepts and quotes I particularly enjoyed from Pete’s book: